kitesi/local-files-viewer/README.md

 ### Security Note

-I don't believe this program exposes any additional security threat, but in the instances of one, I am not responsible for any damages.

-It uses the web browser's provided API for images, videos, audios, fonts, and iframes to display HTML & PDF content.
+This program uses the web browser's provided API for images, videos, audios, fonts, and iframes to display HTML & PDF content.
 It uses node's `fs.readFile` to read the file contents.

+Do not open up any folders that include files you do not trust.

 ## Installation